moj-analytical-services/user-guidance/source/documentation/github/organisation-management.md

 To add an outside collaborator you must be a Repository Administrator.
 Repository Administrators can invite external collaborators directly from the [GitHub](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-outside-collaborators/adding-outside-collaborators-to-repositories-in-your-organization#adding-outside-collaborators-to-a-repository).

-#### Adding an outside collaborator

-To add an outside collaborator to the GitHub organisation, you can either submit an [issue](https://github.com/moj-analytical-services/github-outside-collaborators/issues/new?assignees=&labels=collaborator%2Cpr-create-issue&template=create-pr-from-issue.yaml&title=Please+create+an+outside+collaborator+pull+request+) in the [moj-analytical-services/github-outside-collaborators](https://github.com/moj-analytical-services/github-outside-collaborators) repository or manually make changes to the relevant [Terraform files](https://github.com/moj-analytical-services/github-outside-collaborators/tree/main/terraform).
-You will need to provide:

-- the GitHub username of the user
-- the name of the user
-- the email of the user
-- the organisation of the user
-- the reason the user needs access to the organisation
-- your name and email
-- a review date
-- the level of permission needed by the user
-- a list of repositories the user should have access to

 ## Automation

 All automated processes are managed in the [moj-analytical-services/operations-engineering](https://github.com/moj-analytical-services/operations-engineering) repository.